-As the flower withers, it gets a pink shade overall.
+As the flower withers, it (sepal) gets a pink shade overall.
 The fruit is dark and round.

 The flowering season is from post-monsoon to early winter.

-Certain Ayurvedic, traditional and folk-medicines make use of its leaves, flowers or roots to treat various ailments including fever.
+Certain Ayurvedic, traditional, and folk-medicines make use of the plant’s leaves, flowers, or roots to treat various ailments including fever.
 It is also found to be effective as an antidote.
-Swami Nirmalananda Giri had done a detailed research about its medicinal properties and methods of uses.
+Swami Nirmalananda Giri had done detailed research about its medicinal properties and methods of use.
 If you are interested, you can find the document on Scribd –

 This plant is native to many of the tropical south and southeast Asian countries.
 It grows well in the wild under shade or sunlight.
-Although its flowers are nice, it is rarely cultivated in the gardens.
+Although its flowers look attractive, it is rarely cultivated in the gardens.